fvangef/mlgsc/README.md

 ##### Reference Multiple Alignment

 The alignment should be in aligned (gapped) FastA format.
-The header lines should contain an ID followed by an OTU name.
+The header lines should contain an ID followed by a taxon name.
 The ID is ignored for training, but can be used to identify problematic training sequences; since the first word of a FastA header is usually an ID this will allow existing FastA alignments to be used with minimal editing.